superluminar-io/mavm/README.md

 Create new AWS management accounts on the fly and clean up and close accounts afterwards again.
 Fully automated.

-Special thanks for inspiration and parts of the code go to [Ian McKay](https://onecloudplease.com/blog/) and his [AWS Account Controller](https://github.com/iann0036/aws-account-controller).
+Special thanks for inspiration and parts of the code go to [Ian McKay](https://onecloudplease.com/blog/) and his [AWS Account Controller](https://github.com/iann0036/aws-account-controller), and the [awsapilib](https://awsapilib.readthedocs.io/en/latest/).

 ## How it works